SudoBrendan/k8s-vagrant/README.md

 ## Labs

-To go through a few different administrative exercies, check out the [labs](./labs).
+To go through a few different administrative exercises, check out the [labs](./labs).

 ## Disclaimer